-Without refrigeration, food is at a constant risk of spoiling.
+Without refrigeration technology, food is at constant risk of spoiling.
 Globally, tons upon tons of food is lost each year, and a lack of refrigeration plays a part in this.
-Some sources state that one third of food produced today will end up being lost for one reason or another.
+Some sources state that one-third of food produced today will end up being lost for one reason or another.
 Others say that around 40 percent of food is lost before it reaches markets.
 Either way, the number stands around 1.3 billion tons a year.

 Putting these statistics into monetary form might give even more perspective and clarity.
 Around $1 trillion worth of food is lost each year around the world.
 In India alone, $6.8 billion worth of fruits and vegetables are lost a year.

 Before continuing, it is important to recognize the distinction between food waste and food loss: “Food loss refers to the decrease in edible food mass at the production, post-harvest and processing stages of the food chain, mostly in developing countries.
 Food waste refers to the discard of edible foods at the retail and consumer levels, mostly in developed countries.”
 Food loss is a problem common to the developing world.

 A lack of any way to keep fruits and produce cool is usually the reason for their loss, although it should be acknowledged that simply throwing extra food out is also a problem, albeit in more developed countries.
 A deficit in access to cold chain technology – refrigeration for goods en route to their final destinations – has a major role in food loss.
 The food that does not spoil on its way to its destination faces the challenge of finding refrigeration once it is delivered as well.